Death Spiral Meaning

-The death spiral or the downward demand spiral takes place when an entity finds itself in a series of troubles.
+The death spiral or the downward demand spiral occurs when an entity finds itself in a series of troubles.
 It is a phenomenon of cost accounting where an entity tries to eliminate its goods or services repeatedly instead of lowering its fixed costs.

-This has been a guide to what is Death Spiral and its definition.
+This has been a guide to what Death Spiral is and its definition.
 Here we discuss its overview along with a practical example.
 You can learn more about financial analysis from the following articles –